wpilibsuite/frc-docs/source/docs/software/advanced-control/pidcontroller.rst

 .. todo:: link to article on motion profiles

-Occasionally, it is useful to know if a controller has tracked the setpoint to within a given tolerance - for example, to determine if a command should be ended, or (while following a motion profile) if motion is being impeded and needs to be re-planned).
+Occasionally, it is useful to know if a controller has tracked the setpoint to within a given tolerance - for example, to determine if a command should be ended, or (while following a motion profile) if motion is being impeded and needs to be re-planned.

 To do this, we first must specify the tolerances with the ``setTolerance()`` method; then, we can check it with the ``atSetpoint()`` method.